 How much math do engineers use?
-Not a lot.
-Engineers typically use basic algebra and trigonometry.
-While computers do the complex math.
+Not much.
+Engineers typically rely on basic algebra and trigonometry, leaving the complex math to computers.

-- Using software tools baked in with math
+- Using software tools loaded with built-in math

-- Reviewing and trying to understand math calculations done by others
+- Reviewing and attempting to comprehend calculations done by others

-Now, to better understand the math used in engineering, we’ll answer 7 related questions.
+To give you a better idea of the math involved in engineering, let’s dive into 7 related questions.

 Math types I use in engineering Amount of math types I use in engineering